PeterGilles/Syllabifier-for-Luxembourgish/README.md

 ## Limitations

-b l i n t d aː ʀ m o p e ʀ ɑ ts i̯ əʊ n ə n
+- Compounds like `b l i n t d aː ʀ m o p e ʀ ɑ ts i̯ əʊ n` where the `m` is falsely attributed to the next syllable, because `m o` is of course a permitted onset.

+- Intervocalic single consonants after short vowel are ambisyllabic and should thus be attributed to both syllables, which is not possible in this framework.
+In `ʃ t ʀ e k ə l` the `k` is in the second, while in `z ɑ ŋ ə n` the `ŋ` goes to the first syllable.